4 signs of mental health struggles

 To overcome performance anxiety, try setting realistic goals and focus on your strengths rather than weaknesses.

-3. workplace discrimination and mistreatment
+3. workplace discrimination and toxic work environments

 A workplace that does not penalise discrimination and harassment create an unsafe environment for employees in minority communities.